 - If the water level is high in some subsequent areas where construction is to be carried out raft foundation is generally suggested by engineers.

-- After the examination, if the soil is showing the signs of Shear failure under loading raft foundation is one of an option.
+- After the examination, if the soil is showing signs of Shear failure under the loading raft foundation is one option.

 Types of Raft Foundation

 - Piled Raft Foundation

 - Beam and Slab Type